Pricing at a glance

 | Ecosystem | Zapier, API, webhooks, native integrations | Deep Microsoft 365 / Power Platform integration |

-Dynamics 365 Sales strengths
+What Dynamics 365 Sales offers

 - Deep Microsoft 365, Teams, and Power Platform integration